Erebot/Plop/docs/src/Usage.rst

     // Now, send a log.
     // Various log levels are available by default:
-    // debug, info, warning, error & critical.
+    // debug, info, notice, warning, error, critical, alert & emergency.
+    // There's a method named after each log level's name.
     $logging->debug('Hello world');

 Log messages may contain variables, which will be replaced with their actual value when the logging method is called.
+This is useful in a lot of situations.
-This comes handy when you need to apply :abbr:`I18N (Internationalization)` methods on the messages.
-E.g.
+For example, you can use it to apply :abbr:`i18n (Internationalization)` methods to the messages:

 ..  sourcecode:: inline-php